PRATAP-KUMAR/auto-click-connect-buttons/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project kindly give a start to this repository
+If you like this project kindly give a star to this repository

 <p align="right">(<a href="#readme-top">back to top</a>)</p>